reshamas/reshamas.github.io/_posts/2019-07-01-rethinking-mentoring-in-data-science.md

 With my meetup co-organziers, whom I have been mentoring for the past year, I have adopted the following behavior:
 - Be available and invite questions and discussion
 - Communicate regularly
-- Communicate when I am away and unavailable by either emailing or blocking out my time away on a shared calendar
+- Treat all individuals on the team fairly;  when a team functions well, it is because the leadership creates the environment where everyone feels supported and respected, rather than playing favorites and politics.
 - Check in regularly and ask:
 >How are things going?
 What is working well, what is not, and what can I help with?”
 - Offer constructive feedback
-- Explain decisions, the rationale, possible outcomes.
+- Explain decisions, the rationale, possible outcomes
+- Communicate when I am away and unavailable by either emailing or blocking out my time away on a shared calendar

 ### Think Outside of Data Science:  "Transfer Mentorship"